AUC review of gas utility pipeline integrity management and emergency response plan manuals

 Neither ATCO Pipelines nor AltaGas Utilities produce the gas they transport on their systems.
 ATCO and AltaGas do, however, build pipelines to move high pressure gas to customers.
 The gas in these systems is under sufficiently high pressure (greater than 700 kilopascals), that approval of construction and operation is required by the AUC.

-In order to satisfy itself that gas utility pipelines have appropriate documentation of procedures to monitor pipeline integrity and to respond to a potential emergency incident, the Commission is examining the relevant procedure manuals for the gas utility pipelines it regulates in Alberta.
-This examination will assist in the process to ensure safe and reliable pipeline facilities in Alberta, considering the economic, social and environmental effects.
+In order to satisfy itself that gas utility pipelines have appropriate documentation of procedures to monitor pipeline integrity and to respond to a potential emergency incident, the Commission undertakes to review the relevant procedure manuals for the gas utility pipelines it regulates in Alberta.
+This examination assists in the process to ensure safe and reliable pipeline facilities in Alberta, considering the economic, social and environmental effects.
 This examination was further referenced in Decision 2014-010 ATCO Pipelines Urban Pipeline Replacement Project where the Commission stated that a consultant had been engaged by the Commission to verify that policies, methods and procedures are in place to manage pipeline integrity on the ATCO Pipelines system.
 In that decision, the Commission indicated that the results of that review would be shared and that the Commission would deal with any issues that might arise.

 The AUC requested AltaGas Utilities Inc. and ATCO Pipelines, under the authority of the Pipeline Regulation, sections 7 and 8, to file copies of their manuals relating to pipeline integrity management and emergency response plans.
 An independent consultant was engaged by the AUC to review the content of the manuals against the criteria established in the relevant standards and legislation.
 The consultant’s reviews and the utilities’ response to those reviews are provided below.